-C. I''.
-Dec.
-1sts.
-Condition Provision C. A. NOHEA M. A. Recapture applies to: Buyers who receive FirstHome or other NCHFA Mortgage or Decree to the decree MCCs starting January 1, 1991.
+Condition Provision Recapture applies to: Buyers who receive FirstHome or other NCHFA Mortgage or MCCs starting January 1, 1991.
 Recapture is due: The year in which the owner sells or otherwise disposes of the home.
 The amount of recapture: The maximum amount is 6.25 percent of the assisted mortgage amount.
 Reductions and limitations: The recapture amount increases from \$0 to the maximum amount over the first 5 years of ownership, and then decreases to \$0 after 10 years.
 The recapture amount cannot exceed 50 percent of the gain realized on the sale.
 The recapture amount can be reduced depending on how much the household income exceeds the threshold income for that household size at the time of sale.
 Recapture payment method: Recapture is part of the mortgagor's individual income tax liability.
 Other provisions The housing agency must inform the mortgagor of the potential recapture amount within 90 days of settlement.
 Home improvement loans are exempt from recapture.
 Other requirements, including limited exceptions to those subject to recapture and refinancing, were also enacted.
-You may have to pay recapture if: Sell your house prior to ninth anniversary date of closing;Have significant increase in income and; Make a significant net gain in the sale of the home.
+You may have to pay recapture if: Sell your house prior to ninth anniversary date of closing; Have significant increase in income and; Make a significant net gain in the sale of the home. viake a significant net gain in the sale of the nome.